SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 ![EntireModel](./img/EntireModel.png)

 ### Feature-Image VarNet
+E2E VarNet, the baseline model, is powerful, but some information was lost in the refinement modules.
+In the Unet of the refinement module, the tensor in the k-space temporarily gets transformed into the feature-space which contains high-level features, but is quickly converted back into the k-space in order to perform DC module update.
+The conversion from feature-space to k-space inevitably loses loses the high-level features.

+This was basically because Data Consistency Module performs updates of tensor in the 2 channel k-space domain while, in the UNet, the channel number increases upto 32.

+Most of the high-level features are discarded in the last conv layer of each cascade

 We were able to conserve most of the high-level features which are discarded in the last conv layer of each cascade in E2E VarNet.

 ## Techniques